How to Buy an RV to Live In

 After several weeks of looking and test driving I found my 1993 29′ Jamboree Rallye with a Ford E350 motor.
 It had 54,000 miles on it, no water damage that I could see, seemed to drive well, had new laminate floors, was clean and in overall pretty good condition for a 23 year old rig.
 I inspected it with my untrained eye: the engine compartment looked clean, the hoses were newer and there were no leaks that I could detect.
 When I test drove it, it seemed to have more power and a smoother ride than others I’d tested.
 I also tested the house water pump, refrigerator, stove and generator and they all worked well.

 I really liked the couple I bought it from; they were only the second owners and had owned it for 5 years.
 They took it out a couple times a year.
-They smogged it (California) and put new front brakes on it before turning it over to me.
-I knew it needed new tires (the tread was good, but they were old an cracked) and they told me the truck A/C needed to be recharged.
+Before turning it over to me, they smogged it (California) and installed new front brakes.
+I knew I’d have to replace the tires soon.
+The tread was good, but they were old an cracked.
+Further, they told me the truck A/C needed to be recharged.
 They were asking $9,000, I paid $8,000.

 What to Expect When Buying an Older RV

-Within the first few weeks of owning it I blew a tire and had to replace all 6 ($1000).
-The next month, the catalytic converter needed to be replaced ($750), the original kitchen faucet snapped off and had to be replaced (I did it myself for $65, but it took all day because of a broken gasket in the water line I had a hard time finding at the hardware store), the house battery had to be replaced – twice! ($290) and I’ve had to replace a fuse for my radio and odometer several times (and now it’s shorting out to the point of danger, so it has to be fixed…. soon!)
+First, within the first few weeks of owning it I blew a tire and had to replace all 6 ($1000).
+Second, the next month, the catalytic converter needed to be replaced ($750).
+Third, the original kitchen faucet snapped off.
+I replaced it myself for $65, but it took all day because of a broken gasket in the water line I had a hard time finding at the hardware store.
+Fourth, the house battery had to be replaced – twice! ($290).
+Finally, I’ve had to replace a fuse for my radio and odometer several times (and now it’s shorting out to the point of danger, so it has to be fixed…. soon!)

 I also found that the power steering fluid, transmission fluid and generator oil were bone dry, the engine oil desperately needed to be changed and I discovered that someone put the wrong fuel filter on, so now it’ll have to be cut off to be replaced (who knows how much that’ll cost!).
 It also now needs rear ABS service and the air conditioner wasn’t just a recharge, but the compressor is blown which will cost $1000.
 I knew an older RV would need work, but I didn’t expect it so soon…